 NO MORE PAINTS THAT DEGRADE AND GIVE SPOTTY PERFORMANCE!
 NO MORE CLEANING HOPING FOR A RESULT!
 DOZENS of positive testimonials and ZERO RETURNS/Complaints! (a few issues came up after writing this and this appears to be the Fix if you run into it) This is the best product I've every marketed without a doubt.
 (There are a few things that can appear to be problems.
 One is that there is residue on the contacts these press against.
 I've had cases where I had to clean and even lightly abrase gold contacts with super fine 1500 grit sandpaper to get a good response for some reason.
 This is generally not the case.
 ALSO some of the movements particularly used in Korg poly's, memorymoog etc. are notorious for having irregular spacing on the key actuators.
 This combined with gradual sagging of the membrane bubbles I believe can create a situation where even with the added mil the disks give you, you are marginally contacting when pressing hard on the key.
 I advise adding a typical plastic washer under the key's contact surface with adhesive.
 This gives a good working solution in all cases I've seen)

-I'm now selling them in strips of 68 disks.
+I'm now selling them in strips of 75 disks.
 Ideal for people who want to completely redo a 61 key keyboard or 73 if you're careful.
 It's good to have some extras in case you have a bad day and a bunch take off like frisbees ;-).
-These are also useful on remotes etc. Read the details below or just send me a note as to how many you want and then paypal email@example.com or send a check to Bob Weigel, 727 N. 5th avenue, Bozeman, MT 59715
+These are also useful on remotes etc. Read the details below or just send me a note as to how many you want and then paypal firstname.lastname@example.org or send a check to Bob Weigel, 727 N. 5th avenue, Bozeman, MT 59715

 2 strips of 75 disks - $42.00 (add 1.50 outside US **)